Craig Counsell

-Craig John Counsell (born August 21, 1970) is an American former professional baseball infielder and active manager for the Chicago Cubs of Major League Baseball (MLB).
-He was previously the manager for the Milwaukee Brewers and holds the Brewers’ franchise record for managerial wins.
+Craig John Counsell (born August 21, 1970) is an American former professional baseball infielder and the current manager for the Chicago Cubs of Major League Baseball (MLB).
+He was previously the manager for the Milwaukee Brewers and holds the franchise's record for managerial wins.
 He led the team to five post-season appearances, winning one playoff series.
 After joining the Cubs he led them to a playoff run in the 2025 season.

 Counsell was an infielder who played 16 seasons in MLB for five teams, and was known for his unique batting stance.
 He won the 1997 World Series with the Florida Marlins, batting in the tying run and scoring the winning run.
 He was named the NLCS Most Valuable Player in 2001, and was on-base for the Arizona Diamondbacks when they subsequently won the World Series.

 Early life

 Counsell was born in South Bend, Indiana.
 He grew up in Whitefish Bay, Wisconsin, and attended Whitefish Bay High School, where he played baseball.
 His father, John, worked for the Milwaukee Brewers as their director of the speakers bureau and community relations.
 Counsell attended the University of Notre Dame, where he played for the Notre Dame Fighting Irish baseball team.
 He was an infielder for the Irish, with a career batting average of .306, 204 runs, 166 RBI, 50 doubles and twice as many walks (166) as strikeouts (82), graduating in 1992.